A mental health court*1 will be in operation soon in Saint John.

 The premier is minister for Saint John.

-The government is doing one pilot project.
-In a bicultural, constitutionally bilingual, province.
+The government is doing one pilot project in a bicultural, constitutionally bilingual, province.
 Will the minister responsible for official languages, Premier Brian Gallant, lay a complaint?

 The government made no mention of the solid reports by Bernard Richard and Judge Michael McKee on mental health issues in the last decade, which urge more access to such services. *4

-Social justice, citizens’ groups and women’s groups have not reacted.
+And the media is not following this issue and social justice, citizens’ groups and women’s groups have not reacted.